A New Generation of Priests

 "This is all well and good," McGonagall interrupted, "never mind that you've just admitted breaking at least a hundred school rules to pieces.
 But how on earth did you survive?"

 So Harry told them of the events inside the Chamber.
-He told of the phoenix's timely arrival, of how he pulled the sword out of the Sorting Hat, how the Millennium Eye turned into a Sword.
+He told of the phoenix's timely arrival, of how he pulled the sword out of the Sorting Hat, how the Millennium Ring had transformed.
 At that point, he faltered however.
-So far, he had avoided mentioning Ginny, Yugi, and Riddle's diary.
+So far, he had avoided mentioning Ginny, Yuugi, and Riddle's diary.
 He looked sadly at Ginny, before his gaze drifted over to Dumbledore, seeking some assistance.

 "Y-You-Know-Who?
 E-e-enchant Ginny?" he asked.
 "How?"

-"It was the diary," Yami Bakura spoke up suddenly.
-"Riddle created it when he was sixteen.
-It kind of works like we do."
-He looked pointedly to Yami Yugi to indicate what he meant.
+"It was the diary," Malik spoke up suddenly.
+"Riddle created it when he was younger.
+It kind of works like the spirits do."
+He looked pointedly to Yuugi and his Item to indicate what he meant.
 "Over time, as a person writes in it, it becomes easy for Riddle to control that person.
 Now that the diary's been destroyed, however, he wont be able to harm ether her or little pharaoh again."

 "I'm s-so s-sorry," Ginny spoke up suddenly.
 "I d-didn't realize… I found it in a b-book that Mum got me.
 I th-thought someone just forgot about it."